Voice-Lab/VoiceLab/README.md

 ## Version 1.3.0
 ### Changes from 1.2.0
+* Installing on windows is different.
+First unzip the folder, then go in it and click VoiceLab.exe.
+This should speed things up a bit for loading the software.
 #### New Features
 * MeasurePitchNode now outputs a list of all pitch values
 * New Rotate Spectrum script from Chris Darwin